-Resistance is part of our experience of the path, the way.
+Resistance is part of our experience of practicing A Course in Miracles and healing our split mind.
 I felt it this morning, reading this lesson.
 What is all this abstract metaphysical nonsense?
 “As I recognize my holiness, so does the holiness of the world shine forth for everyone to see” (W-pI.58.2:5).
-What does that mean?
-I start to argue with it.
-Well, I know people who have “woken up” through A Course in Miracles.
-Why don’t I perceive the holiness of the world is all I see, for I can picture only the thoughts I hold about myself” (W-pI.58.1:5).
+Or “Seen through understanding eyes, the holiness of the world is all I see, for I can picture only the thoughts I hold about myself” (W-pI.58.1:5).

 What do those sentences actually mean?
 I start to argue with them.
 I get frustrated with myself for not getting it.
 People wake up with A Course in Miracles.
 Why don’t I perceive the holiness of the world?
 Why do my eyes insist on confusion and separation rather than understanding?